AchyuthaVikaram/Micro-Frontend-Music-Library/music-library/README.md

 npm run dev
 ```

-This will show the component with default sample songs and full functionality.
+This shows the component with default sample songs and full functionality.
+Role-based restrictions are best tested via the host app which sends the `role` prop.

+Demo credentials (in host app):
+- Admin: `admin@test.com` / `admin123`
+- User: `user@test.com` / `user123`

 ## 🔗 Integration Example